 Tenancy Assistance may be in the form of rent arrears, water arrears or a combination of both.
-The maximum amount of assistance cannot exceed the equivalent of 4 weeks rent.
-This is the maximum amount of assistance FACS will provide and most clients will receive less than this where they can make an arrangement with their landlord, agent or water authority to pay off the arrears.
-Tenancy Assistance is not provided as a loan, and is therefore not required to be repaid.
+The maximum amount of assistance cannot exceed the equivalent of four weeks rent.
+This is the maximum amount of assistance that will be provided and most clients will receive less than this where they can make an arrangement with their landlord, agent or water authority to pay off the arrears.
+Tenancy Assistance is not provided as a loan and is therefore not required to be repaid.

-If a client re-applies for Tenancy Assistance more than once within a 2 year period, FACS will only provide assistance with rent and/or water arrears for a:
+If a client re-applies for Tenancy Assistance more than once within a two-year period, assistance will only be provided with rent and/or water arrears for a:

-- maximum of 2 weeks for unfurnished dwellings, or
+- maximum of two weeks for unfurnished dwellings, or

-- maximum of 3 weeks for furnished dwellings,
+- maximum of three weeks for furnished dwellings,

-except where the situation may lead to placing other dependant household members at risk of homelessness if FACS does not provide assistance.
-In this case, FACS may provide full Tenancy Assistance.
+except where the situation may lead to placing other dependant household members at risk of homelessness if assistance is not provided.
+In this case, full Tenancy Assistance may be provided.

 For further information about the eligibility criteria for Rentstart go to Eligibility criteria for Rentstart assistance products.

-For further information about the circumstances in which FACS will not provide Rentstart assistance, including Tenancy Assistance, go to the Circumstances in which FACS will not provide assistance.
+For further information about the circumstances in which Rentstart assistance will not be provided, including Tenancy Assistance, go to the Circumstances in which DCJ will not provide assistance.